 You may not want to find an extra job to find extra money, but you may be able to find extra money at that job you already have.
-It’s not easy, and it will time, but earn it and then ask for it – a raise, that is.
+It’s not easy, and it takes time, but earn it and ask for it – a raise, that is.
 If you need help writing the perfect request for a raise, read our six tips to write the best annual performance review ever.

 13. Rent your extra space

-If someone’s willing to pitch a tent in in someone else’s yard, you may have more space to rent to a needy inhabitant.
-You may not want them living in your backyard, but if you have extra room in your house or above the garage, a perfect option is to host via MisterBandB, the largest network of gay owned or gay-friendly rooms, apartments and houses available for a night or more.
+If someone’s willing to pitch a tent in someone else’s backyard – keep it clean – you may have more space than you need to rent to a needy inhabitant.
+You may not want them living in your backyard, but if you have extra room in your house or above the garage, a perfect option is to host via MisterBandB, the largest network of gay-owned or gay-friendly rooms, apartments and houses available for a night or more.